-HiPKI EV TLS CA shall follow the methods and frequency stipulated in WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security (WebTrust for CA - SSL BR) and Network and Certificate System Security Requirements to conduct the vulnerability assessments at least once per quarter and the penetration testing at least once per year.
-HiPKI EV TLS CA also must conduct penetration testing after it is determined that there is a significant upgrade or modification to the application program or infrastructure.
+HiPKI EV TLS CA shall follow the methods and frequency stipulated in WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security (WebTrust for CA - SSL BR) and Network and Certificate System Security Requirements to conduct the vulnerability assessments at least once per quarter and the penetration test at least once per year.
+HiPKI EV TLS CA also must conduct penetration test after it is determined that there is a significant upgrade or modification to the application program or infrastructure.
 HiPKI EV TLS CA will have reinforcement and correction actions after the penetration tests and vulnerability assessments.
-HiPKI EV TLS CA shall record the skills, tools and followed ethical, competitive relations and independence for those personnel or groups capable of implementing reliable vulnerability scanning, penetration testing, information security diagnosis or security surveillance.
+HiPKI EV TLS CA records evidence that each vulnerability scan and penetration test was performed by a person or entity (or collective group thereof) with the skills, tools, proficiency, code of ethics, and independence necessary to provide a reliable vulnerability scan or penetration test;